‘Parental leave’ can refer to maternity leave, paternity leave or adoption leave.

 What about returning to work?

-Your employer must consider this formal request and this applies while your child is of school age or younger.
+Your employer must formally consider request which can apply while your child is of school age or younger.
 Check the Fair Work website or contact Information Line for more information.

 What happens to my ANMF membership while I am on parental leave as the primary caregiver?